karkris41295/bits_f312/README.md

 # Quadcopter movement control using a set of fuzzy rules

-Let's say we have a stick with two propellers on either end.
+Let's say we have a stick with two propellers on either end (Let's call this our quadcopter).
 Can we manipulate the firing sequence of the two propellers we have so that we can go to a specific setpoint on the 2D plane?

 This project attempts to address this problem by using the **scikit-learn Fuzzy Logic toolbox** to compute propeller thrust intensities.